-The Caprivi Strip, named after Count von Caprivi, the German foreign minister at the time, was ceded to German South West Africa so that it would have an access through the Portuguese and British colonies which surrounded it.
+The Caprivi Strip, named after Count Leo von Caprivi, the German foreign minister at the time, was ceded to German South West Africa so that it would have an access to the Zambezi river and, from there it was hoped, to German East Africa, through the Portuguese and British colonies which surrounded it.
 Today, it is a part of Namibia which does not quite fit.
 After driving past the veterinary barrier north of Grootfontein, and 100km south of Rundu where the Caprivi Strip begins, Namibia sort of stops and traditional Africa begins.

 By the time we park our car at Vic Falls, we have driven close to 10,000km through southern Africa, had six tyre punctures, dealt with quite a few (mostly polite and friendly) border officials and had a couple of close cuts on treacherous Namibian roads.

 The Himba are one of Nambia’s last remaining “primitive” tribes.
 They live in the Kaokoland region of Northern Namibia, near the Angolan border.
 A semi-nomadic tribe distinguished by the bright orange paste, a blend of ochre and butter, which they apply to their bodies and hair.
 The Himba live in small mobile settlements organized around a central kraal where they keep their cattle.